 The same is possible today.

-So, sure, Mongolia and its currency has some problems, but none of those problems are insurmountable if some money comes into the economy.
+So, sure, Mongolia and its currency have some problems, but none of those problems are insurmountable if some money comes into the economy.
 And we know that money is coming into the economy.
-We know that Rio Tinto is on the verge of investing 5.3 billion dollars (among other investments) and that alone could be enough to drive the Mongolian economy to be the fastest growing economy in the world once again.
+We know that Rio Tinto is on the verge of investing 5.3 billion dollars (among other investments) and that alone could be enough to drive the Mongolian economy to be the fastest-growing economy in the world once again.

 And that means that everybody who’s never heard of Mongolia is going to try and get some money in the country.
 So don’t bet against their currency just yet.
 I’m not sure if I’m a huge buyer today, but I wouldn’t make a bet against it either.